abhmishr1/HIP/docs/reference/env_variables.rst

 HIP environment variables
 *************************************************************

-In this section, the reader can find all the important HIP environment variables.
-The full collection of the ROCm environment variables is on the :doc:`ROCm environment variables page<rocm:reference/env-variables>`.
+In this section, the reader can find all the important HIP environment variables, which are grouped by functionality.
+The full collection of the ROCm environment variables, which are grouped by projects is on the :doc:`ROCm environment variables page <rocm:reference/env-variables>`.

 GPU isolation variables
 =======================